Retired Judge, Superior Court of Justice – Ontario

 As a judge, Mr. Kruzick served on the Executive and then Co-chaired the Canadian Judges Forum.
 He served on the Board of the Association of Family and Conciliation Courts (AFCC) and as member and chair of the AFCC’s Awards, Finance, Long Range Planning and Annual/Regional Meeting Committees.
 He was President of AFCC (International).
 He is a founding member of the AFCC – Ontario Chapter.

 As a judge of the Central West Region of the Ontario Court, Mr. Kruzick served as the Administrative Judge for Brampton and Orangeville Courts.
+He presided over all matters of civil litigation, criminal and family law.

 Emile Kruzick has authored law related articles including several on the topic of Family Law.
 A frequent speaker and presenter he has delivered papers in Canada, the United States, the United Kingdom, Australia and South Africa.